Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 <!-- > -->

 These things are core to programming in general.
-Learn these things here and you can apply them anywhere.
+Learn these things here and you can apply them anywhere (in many languages).

 After completing the tutorial you will improve the code applying modern techniques and best practices.
 This will include:

-- Using ES6 JS ideas
+- Using ES6 JS ideas and syntax
 - Linting to professional standards
 - Using build systems and bundling